-- 6.7 Advocate to the NSW Government for the expansion of National Parks and the Reserve system. - ►
+6.7 Advocate to the NSW Government for the expansion of National Parks and the Reserve system.

-6.8 Undertake and advocate further cultural burning and other fire techniques to manage natural areas in collaboration with other stakeholders where appropriate.
+6.8 Work with Aboriginal groups to undertake and advocate further cultural burning and other fire techniques to manage natural areas in collaboration with stakeholders where appropriate. • • short-term (1-2 years)